 In 2006, Curtis Kitchen started his full-time sports media career in earnest with Union Broadcasting (810 WHB/1510 KCTE).
 Over the next five years, Kitchen built a modest but strong following through his Kansas State reporting and opinion columns.

-Thanks to Twitter’s arrival in 2009, Kitchen was one of the first KC-area media personalities to actively engage the new platform – understanding how cool it was to be able to report in-game things and engage with fans on a public stage; let alone not having to wait for a scheduled game break or show two or three days later.
+Thanks to Twitter’s arrival in 2009, Kitchen was one of the first KC-area media personalities to actively engage the new platform – understanding how cool it was to be able to report in-game things and engage with fans on a public stage.